What’s next: 9 ways to build on the climate strike momentum

 So, what’s next?
 If we stop here, it’s not going to be enough to achieve the level of change we need.
 It will take all of us, youth and adults, continuing to build the pressure even further.
 Individual actions are great, but what we need most is collective effort to make system-wide changes.
 That means everyone, together.

-Here are ten ways you can help deepen the impact of the Global Climate Strikes:
+Here are nine ways you can help deepen the impact of the Global Climate Strikes:

 1. Support the youth and kids in your life.
 Ask questions and listen to what they say, think and feel about climate change.
 Get outside to connect with nature together.
 For Our Kids offers resources for taking climate-friendly action as a family, talking with your kids and dealing with climate grief.
 If you’re a teacher, get resources for learning and talking about the climate emergency with your students with Sierra Club BC’s teacher resource package.
 Learn how to teach your students about climate justice in BC with this resource from CCPA and BCTF.